Dr Dane Duncan Mills

 “There is no greater agony than bearing an untold story inside you” ~ Maya Angelou.

-At Narratives of Us, I aim to provide straightforward and jargon-free online therapy sessions with a highly qualified Clinical Psychologist, registered with the HCPC and who has over 14 years NHS experience.
+I aim to provide you straightforward and jargon-free online therapy sessions from a highly qualified Clinical Psychologist, registered with the HCPC and who has over 15 years NHS experience.
 Whether you're feeling stuck, adrift, unrooted or simply seeking the right path, our sessions offer a safe space to find your way.
-But it's not just about overcoming challenges; it's also a place to nurture your successes.
+But it's not just about overcoming challenges; it's also a place to kindle your strengths.
 After all, you've already come so far.

 Finding the right therapist can be daunting.
 People often choose Clinical Psychologists over other options like psychotherapists, life coaches, or counselors due to their breadth and depth of training and diverse experience in multiple therapeutic methods.
 We are trained to help people with complexity.
 This wealth of expertise allows us to tailor sessions to align with your needs and aspirations.